Types of horse bits and their uses

 DRESSAGE LEGAL: No

-Once you’ve chosen a style of bit and its intended action, the mouthpiece is the next consideration you need to make to ensure optimal performance and comfort.
+Once you’ve considered the different types of horse bits including which action is best for your horse, the mouthpiece is the next consideration you need to make to ensure optimal performance and comfort.

 This can be a little tricker and may require some trial and error testing to see which best suits your horse.
 You may for example be looking for the best bit for a horse that throws his head.